TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 == Changelog ==

+= 3.0 (06.07.2017) =

+* Fix - Delivery Calendar was not working on the checkout page when 'Number of dates to choose' setting is set to '0'.
+This is fixed now.

 = 2.9 (31.03.2017) =

 * Fix - Warnings were displayed on the Order Received page with WooCommerce version 3.0.0.
 This is fixed now.